5 Fascinating Facts About James Baldwin

 James Baldwin, who was born in Harlem, New York, on August 2, 1924, was one of the greatest writers of the 20th century.
 Baldwin worked in a variety of mediums; he was a novelist as well as an essayist and a playwright whose work largely focused on issues related to race, class, and sexuality in the mid-1900s.

-In 1948, at the age of 24, Baldwin emigrated to Paris with just $40 in his pocket in order to distance himself from the bigotry of America.
+In 1948, at the age of 24, a practically penniless Baldwin moved to Paris in order to distance himself from the bigotry he found and faced in America.
 Five years later he published his first novel, Go Tell It on the Mountain, a semi-autobiographical story about a Harlem teen growing up in the 1930s and the sometimes-challenging relationships he has with both his family and the church.

 Even if you've read all of his work, there are still some things you might not know about James Baldwin.